-You could save £400 a year for each child and your children could benefit from a good hot meal at lunchtime.
-The school will benefit too − they’ll get the pupil premium of £935 a year from the government for each child on free school meals.
+You could save £400 a year for each child, and your children could benefit from a substantial, hot meal at lunchtime.
+The school will benefit too − they will receive £935 a year from the Government for each child on free school meals.

 - Income Support

 - Income-related Employment and Support Allowance

 - Support under Part VI of the Immigration and Asylum Act 1999

 - The Guarantee element of State Pension Credit

 - Child Tax Credit (provided you’re not also entitled to Working Tax Credit* and have an annual gross income of no more than £16,190) – You can get this help if you get Working Tax Credit and you are in the four week ‘run-on’ period where your WTC is due to stop because you have stopped work or reduced your hours